syncfusion-content/fileformat-docs/File-Formats/Presentation/create-edit-connectors-in-powerpoint-slides-cs-vb-net.md

 {% tabs %}
 {% highlight c# %}

-//Create a new PowerPoint file

-using (IPresentation pptxDoc = Presentation.Create())
+//Create a new PowerPoint file using (IPresentation pptxDoc = Presentation.Create()) {

-{

-   // Add a slide to the PowerPoint file.
+   //Add a slide to the PowerPoint file
    ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);
    //Add a rectangle shape on the slide
    IShape rectangle = slide.Shapes.AddShape(AutoShapeType.Rectangle, 420, 250, 100, 100);

    //Add connector with specified bounds
    IConnector connector = slide.Shapes.AddConnector(ConnectorType.Straight, 0, 0, 470, 150);

-   //Connect the beginning point of the connector with rectangle shape
+   //Connect the beginning point of the connector with rectangle shape connector.BeginConnect(rectangle, 0);

-   connector.BeginConnect(rectangle, 0);

-   //Set the beginning cap of the connector as arrow

-   connector.LineFormat.BeginArrowheadStyle = ArrowheadStyle.Arrow;
+   //Set the beginning cap of the connector as arrow connector.LineFormat.BeginArrowheadStyle = ArrowheadStyle.Arrow;
    //Change the connector color

-   //Set the connector fill type as solid

-   connector.LineFormat.Fill.FillType = FillType.Solid;
+   //Set the connector fill type as solid connector.LineFormat.Fill.FillType = FillType.Solid;

-   //Set the connector solid fill as black

-   connector.LineFormat.Fill.SolidFill.Color = ColorObject.Black;
+   //Set the connector solid fill as black connector.LineFormat.Fill.SolidFill.Color = ColorObject.Black;

    //Save the PowerPoint file
    pptxDoc.Save("Sample.pptx");
 }
 {% endhighlight %}
 {% highlight vb.net %}
 'Create a new PowerPoint file
 Using pptxDoc As IPresentation = Presentation.Create
    'Add a slide to the PowerPoint file
    Dim slide As ISlide = pptxDoc.Slides.Add(SlideLayoutType.Blank)
    'Add a rectangle shape on the slide
    Dim rectangle As IShape = slide.Shapes.AddShape(AutoShapeType.Rectangle, 420, 250, 100, 100)

    'Add connector with specified bounds
    Dim connector As IConnector = slide.Shapes.AddConnector(ConnectorType.Straight, 0, 0, 470, 150)
    'Connect the beginning point of the connector with rectangle shape
    connector.BeginConnect(rectangle, 0)
    'Set the beginning cap of the connector as arrow
    connector.LineFormat.BeginArrowheadStyle = ArrowheadStyle.Arrow
    'Change the connector color
    'Set the connector fill type as solid
    connector.LineFormat.Fill.FillType = FillType.Solid
    'Set the connector solid fill as black
    connector.LineFormat.Fill.SolidFill.Color = ColorObject.Black

    'Save the PowerPoint file
    pptxDoc.Save("Sample.pptx")
 End Using
 {% endhighlight %}

 {% highlight UWP %}

-//Create a new PowerPoint file using (IPresentation pptxDoc = Presentation.Create())
+//Create a new PowerPoint file using (IPresentation pptxDoc = Presentation.Create()) {

-{
-    // Add a slide to the PowerPoint file.
+    //Add a slide to the PowerPoint file.
     ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);
     //Add a rectangle shape on the slide
     IShape rectangle = slide.Shapes.AddShape(AutoShapeType.Rectangle, 420, 250, 100, 100);

     //Add connector with specified bounds
     IConnector connector = slide.Shapes.AddConnector(ConnectorType.Straight, 0, 0, 470, 150);
     //Connect the beginning point of the connector with rectangle shape connector.BeginConnect(rectangle, 0);
     //Set the beginning cap of the connector as arrow connector.LineFormat.BeginArrowheadStyle = ArrowheadStyle.Arrow;
     //Change the connector color
     //Set the connector fill type as solid connector.LineFormat.Fill.FillType = FillType.Solid;
     //Set the connector solid fill as black connector.LineFormat.Fill.SolidFill.Color = ColorObject.Black;